SAP-samples/cloud-espm-cloud-native/README.md

 #### Bounded Queue
 Introduction of a queue brings the application closer to an asynchronous processing paradigm.
 It based on assumption that computing resources like CPU and memory are not infinite.
 The bounded queue implementation in Sale Service can ensure that in case there are spikes in the rate at which Sales Orders are created, they can be slowed down by inserting into the queue first.
 The number of requests, the application can process at a point in time can be decided by the size of queue.
 If the queue becomes full, it creates a back pressure by rejecting messages.
 This ensures that application is not getting overloaded and does not crash.
 Also, a secondary advantage is that, if due to network latency, database is not available momentarily, the data can remain in the queue.
 Once the database is available, the worker can pick the data from queue and write to database.
-In Business Technology Platform, Enterprise Messaging service provides an unbounded queue.
+In Business Technology Platform, SAP Event Mesh service provides an unbounded queue.
 It follows a pay per message model.
 #### Shed load
 This pattern focuses on handling the rate at which requests are coming and reject requests before processing, if the system can't handle it.
 Each request consumes memory.
 If the system tries to process too many requests than it can handle, it can crash.
 Shedding the load by rejecting requests which it can't handle as early as possible, ensures that the application remains healthy and does not crash.
 The system can define a fixed rate for accepting request or be elastic and decide at runtime the current load on resources and decide to accept or reject the request.
 The Shed Load pattern is implemented in Product and Customer Service to avoid spike in the number of concurrent requests handled by the application.
 The number of requests which can be processed at a point in time is fixed to specific number and the requests exceeding this number is rejected.